 This is such a goodie, you guys!
 It’s officially been added to our repertoire of dessert recipes, and that’s saying a lot!

-Since discovering this yumminess this Thanksgiving (I made it for the very first time then, and it was such a hit!), I’ve made it twice already!
+Since discovering this yumminess last Thanksgiving (I made it for the very first time then, and it was such a hit!), I’ve made it twice already!
 Soooo good!

 It was a no brainer that I had to make it again this Christmas.
 After all, Baileys and Christmas go together heavenly.